different-ai/file-organizer-2000/README.md

 - **Organization:** Automatically suggests file names, tags and folders for your notes. & more.

 - **AI Chat**: The most powerful chat for Obsidian 🦾.
 Choose folders, files, tags to add to context.
 Get files with date range, search by key terms.
-Even capable to get Youtube transcripts.
+Can even get Youtube transcripts.

 - **AI Formatting**: Create templates to format your notes with custom prompts.